Published on: 2025-11-18

 Are you investing for a house deposit (short-term), retirement (long-term), or perhaps funding your children's education (mid-term)?

 Understanding how much risk you are comfortable with will influence your asset allocation.
-A longer time horizon often allows for more volatility.
+A longer time horizon often allows for more volatility, while money needed sooner is usually better kept in lower-volatility options or cash.

-Before you lock money into investments, set aside a cash reserve, typically three to six months of living expenses, so you can handle unexpected costs without pulling out of your investments.
+Before you commit money to investments, set aside an emergency fund, often three to six months of living expenses, so unexpected costs do not force you to sell investments at the wrong time.

-Investing without a stable financial base can lead to unnecessary stress and risk.
+Investing without a stable financial base can create unnecessary stress and may force you to sell at the wrong time.
 This foundation includes:

 Track your income and expenses to ensure you are living within your means and have surplus to invest.